 A: Under Alabama law, he is not.
 These facts are based on an actual case that was appealed to the Alabama Court of Criminal Appeals.
 A person was first convicted at trial of robbery, and they appealed to the Court of Criminal Appeals, which reversed his conviction.
 According to Alabama's Court of Criminal Appeals, the injuries sustained were not significant enough to constitute "serious physical injuries."
 The court concluded that these injuries were not within the legal definition of "serious physical injury" under Alabama law.
 Had the defendant been charged with having committed the crime by using a deadly weapon or dangerous instrument, he would have been convicted; moreover, he was likely guilty of the lower degree of robbery, robbery in the Third Degree.

 Q: Terrible Tom takes a tube of toothpaste from Walmart.
 He runs out of the store without paying while a Walmart loss prevention officer chases him.
 Ted jumps in his car with a tube of toothpaste.
 When the loss prevention officer approaches him, Tom takes a gun out from under the seat and points it at the store personnel to avoid capture and getaway.
 Is Tom guilty of robbery first?

 A: Yes.
 Robbery includes the use of force (or the threatened use of force) to "get away" with stolen property, and since Terrible Tom did just that, he would be guilty of robbery in the first.

-Q: Slippery Finger Frank points a gun at Harry and says "Give up your wallet".
-Harry complies, but Frank hears a police siren and drops the wallet and runs.
+Q: Slippery Finger Frank points a gun at Harry and says, "Give up your wallet."
+Harry complies, but Frank hears a police siren, drops the wallet, and runs.

 Is Frank guilty of attempted robbery?

 A: This is a trick question.
-The crime of robbery includes an attempt to commit theft as well as an actual theft, so Frank is guilty of robbery, not an attempted robbery.
+The crime of robbery includes an attempt to commit theft and an actual theft, so Frank is guilty of robbery, not an attempted robbery.